 Final Tips on Connecting Callers and Online Guests

 The RØDECaster Pro comes equipped with complete talkback capability, like you’d find on a professional broadcast mixer.
 This feature is called ‘Producer Mode’ and it allows the host to speak to guests ‘off-air’ before bringing them into the podcast.
-This feature works on any of the communications channels and can include any of the guests on the other mic channels.
+This feature works on any of the communications channels.

 To activate ‘Producer Mode’, press both the solo and mute buttons on the host channel (Channel 1) and the channel(s) that you want to communicate with.
 The icon on both the host channel and comms channel will turn orange on the touchscreen.
 Then pull up the faders for each of the channels.
 Now you can chat to the other channels without the conversation being recorded to the main output of the podcast.